ParimiHarsha/Self-Tracker-Application/README.md

 The project is organized into various folders as shown in one of the screencasts.
 It contains:
-•	Application folder which contains:
+•Application folder which contains:
  - Main.py
  - Config.py
  - Controllers.py
  - Database.py
  - Models.py
-•	Static folder which contains all the static files like the trendline and graphs
-•	Templates folder which contains all the html files required for the application
+•Static folder which contains all the static files like the trendline and graphs •Templates folder which contains all the html files required for the application

 **************************